 There’s a physics or astronomy course for any student at Amherst.
-If you’re eager for an in-depth look at space, time, and motion, you could start with The Newtonian Synthesis (PHYS 123).
-Those seeking a survey course with little in the way of prerequisites could look at Exploring the Cosmos (ASTR 111), Alien Worlds (ASTR 112), or Energy (PHYS 109).
-Astronomers often deal with large data sets; those interested in data analysis and programming could join Practical Astronomy (ASTR 200).
+If you’re eager for an in-depth look at space, time, and motion.
+Those seeking a survey course with little in the way of prerequisites could look at Alien Worlds (ASTR 112).
+Astronomers often deal with large data sets; those interested in data analysis and programming could join Intro to Data Science (ASTR 200).
 Students interested in physics en route to medical school will want to look into Introductory Physics I and II as well as Oscillations and Waves (PHYS 116, 117, 125).
 PHYS 116 and 117 are offered every semester.

 Most students considering a major in Physics or Astronomy should start with The Newtonian Synthesis (PHYS 123), which is only offered in the fall.
 If you have already taken a calculus-based mechanics course and received a 5 on the AP Physics C Mechanics exam, you should place out of PHYS 123 and take Oscillations and Waves (PHYS 125).* If you have taken a calculus-based mechanics course but do not have AP credit, you should take our placement exam.
 The placement exam covers Newton’s laws of motion, work and energy, momentum, rotation, gravitation, and oscillation.
 It is a 90-minute take-home test that can be picked up outside the department office during orientation.
 Tests must be returned by the Monday before the first day of class.
 The chair will contact students with results by email.
 If you have scores from IB Higher-Level or comparable exams, you should take the placement exam.